Enjoy teaching dialogue! No need for boring worksheets. Instead, break out the comic strips!

 Dialogue Tags in the Middle of the Sentence

 And finally, the dreaded dialogue tag in the middle.
 “Notice,” said Ms. Sneed, “a sentence always keeps its original capitalization and punctuation.
 The only exception is when the dialogue tag comes at the end.
-In that case, if the endmark is a period, it’s replaced by a comma.”
+In that case, if the end mark is a period, it’s replaced by a comma.”

-Teaching Dialogue Takes Practice
+Dialogue Takes Practice

-After the PowerPoint, Ms. Sneed gave her class some practice.
-First, the students worked on writing a quote with dialogue tags at the beginning, middle, and end of the sentence.
+After teaching dialogue with comic strips, Ms. Sneed spent several days on practice.
+First, the students worked on direct and indirect quotes.
+Second, they wrote quotes with dialogue tags at the beginning, middle, and end of the sentence.
+Finally, students looked at cartoon strips and wrote their own dialogue.

-Teaching Dialogue Makes Kids [Practically] Perfect
+Teaching Dialogue with Comic Strips Makes Kids [Practically] Perfect

 Enjoy Teaching